-As part of our audit of the Financial Statements we performed procedures to express an opinion on whether the annual report of RIAS A/S for the financial year 1 October 2021 to 30 September 2022 identified as RIAS-2022-09-30-en.xhtml is prepared, in all material respects, in compliance with the Commission Delegated Regulation (EU) 2019/815 on the European Single Electronic Format (ESEF Regulation) which includes requirements related to the preparation of the annual report in XHTML format.
+As part of our audit of the Financial Statements of RIAS A/S we performed procedures to express an opinion on whether the annual report for the financial year 1 October 2022 to 30 September 2023 with the file name RIAS-2023-09-30-en.xhtml is prepared, in all material respects, in compliance with the Commission Delegated Regulation (EU) 2019/815 on the European Single Electronic Format (ESEF Regulation) which includes requirements related to the preparation of the annual report in XHTML format and iXBRL tagging of the Financial Statements.

 Management is responsible for preparing an annual report that complies with the ESEF Regulation.
-This responsibility includes the preparing of the annual report in XHTML format.
+This responsibility includes: